Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 Selling to an investor

-A more effective and speedy way to address the sale of your rental property is by selling to a real estate investor like SoCal Home Buyers.
-We buy rental properties directly and we know the California real estate market very well.
-This allows you to skip the hassle and expense of hiring a realtor and dramatically reduce the amount of time required to sell your house.
+We buy rentals directly and know the California real estate market very well, allowing you to skip the hassle and expense of hiring a realtor and dramatically reduce the amount of time required to close the sale.

 If you are selling with tenants